 I’ve been at The King’s Church for many years and throughout that time I’ve seen SeeKenya grow and thrive - so I’ve always had a personal connection towards it.
 Sometimes it’s harder to know exactly where your money’s going with big charities, but with SeeKenya I always knew it was going exactly where it was needed.
 Hearing the stories of SeeKenya changing lives was inspiring and it was a pleasure to take on the half Ironman representing such a brilliant NGO.

 We’re so thankful that you did.
 Just to wrap up, do you have any tips or advice for someone who’s looking to take on something similar?

 Sure.
 I would say take on a challenge whereby you really need to push yourself to train for it in the long run - it serves as great motivation!
 Remember that building your fitness looks more like a rollercoaster than an upward trajectory: in all likelihood you are going to encounter major dips in training but it’s learning to bounce back and build your resilience at the same time.
 Lastly, use it as an opportunity to fundraise!
 I found it a brilliant way to engage with people about my challenge - so find an organisation you really resonate with which will give you confidence when asking for donations.
 It will make all the difference to your training having a whole host of supporters behind you.

-Or, if you’ve been inspired by Elspeth’s story, get in touch with one of our team at email@example.com to chat about taking on a challenge of your own!
+If you’ve been inspired by Elspeth’s story, you can look through some of our fundraising ideas here or get in touch with one of our team at email@example.com to chat about taking on a challenge of your own!

 Written by Lizzi Joyner